The Core Sessions 4-6 and Session 7

 Click to enlarge Neck Work in Session 7

-Referring to the seventh Rolfing session, Dr. Rolf often remarked: "The seventh session is the last chance to 'horizontalize' the pelvis," but in fact, the work of the seventh session is directed entirely toward balancing the neck and head on the spine.
-During the seventh session, the Rolfer works on the fascia of the neck, opens the connective tissues around the skull and face and helps to improve breathing further by opening constricted nasal passages.
+The work of the seventh session is directed toward balancing the neck and head on the spine.
+By this point, there's a sense of lift and support in the legs, pelvis, and torso, and we wish to carry that feeling up into the head.
+During the seventh session, the Rolfer works on the neck, optimizes the relationships of the bones of the skull and face and helps to improve breathing further by opening constricted nasal passages.
 Session 7 includes work on the jaw muscles, done with vinyl gloves inside the cheek.
 After this work, many are surprised at how soft and relaxed the jaw can be, even if they did not previously have excessive jaw tension.

 Next Section: Sessions 8-10